 The table below describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in the Fund.
-More information about these and other discounts is available from your financial intermediary and in the "Choosing a Share Class" section on page 50 of this prospectus, Appendix A to this prospectus, and the "Purchase and Redemption of Shares" section on page 29 of the Fund's Statement of Additional Information.
+More information about these and other discounts is available from your financial intermediary and in the "Choosing a Share Class" section on page 50 of this prospectus, Appendix A to this prospectus, and the "Purchase and Redemption of Shares" section on page 30 of the Fund's Statement of Additional Information.

-Class A Class C Class I Shareholder Fees (fees paid directly from your investment) Maximum front-end sales charge on purchases (load) (as a % of offering price) 5.00% N/A N/A Maximum deferred sales charge (load) (as a % of offering price or the amount you receive when you sell shares, whichever is less) N/A 1.00% N/A Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management fees 0.75% 0.75% 0.75% Distribution and Shareholder Service (12b-1) fees 0.25% 1.00% N/A Other expenses 0.42% 0.43% 0.42% Total Annual Fund Operating Expenses 1.42% 2.18% 1.17%
+Class A Class C Class I Shareholder Fees (fees paid directly from your investment) Maximum front-end sales charge on purchases (load) (as a % of offering price) 5.00% N/A N/A Maximum deferred sales charge (load) (as a % of offering price or the amount you receive when you sell shares, whichever is less) N/A 1.00% N/A Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management fees 0.75% 0.75% 0.75% Distribution and Shareholder Service (12b-1) fees 0.25% 1.00% N/A Other expenses 0.24% 0.24% 0.24% Acquired fund fees and expenses 0.03% 0.03% 0.03% Total Annual Fund Operating Expenses 1 1.27% 2.02% 1.02%